VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBCallback(arrow(this)).md

                         }
                     }

+                Beccause via -this- in handleClick() as a cb, we can use all the context of this, namely, this.state

-                The problem is that we do not invoke handleClick in <button onClick={this.handleClick'()'}> directly When the app executes the handleClick (wihtout'()') it sort of takes a shallow template of the function This shallow template refers to this, which wihtout attached context (via bind()) is practically outside the context we define in contructor.
+                The problem is that we do not invoke handleClick in <button onClick={this.handleClick'()'}> directly When the app executes the handleClick (wihtout'()') it sort of takes a shallow template of the function This shallow template refers to -this-, which wihtout attached context (via bind()) is practically outside the context we define in the contructor.
 Thus, this refers to global object, it has no property setState.

                 This is a rule in JS - class methods do not bind with context by default: see end for explanation of Rule